rickchung/Web-based-AR-Template/README.md

 <a-nft type="nft" url="x" id="nft-marker3" data-info-pane="nft-marker3-info" data-marker-name="ASU Gammage"></a-nft>
 ```

-They are simply the information of associated image markers, some of which are the same as those in the location-based template.
-The most important attribute here is `url` whose content is "x" in HTML but will be set dynamically by JavaScript when loaded.
+They are simply information of associated image markers, some of which are the same as those in the location-based template.
+The most important attribute here is `url` whose content is "x" in HTML but will be set by JavaScript when loaded.
 Due to a bug in the library, we have to use this weird workaround to make the image-tracking AR works on GitHub Pages.

 To make your development easier, if you'd like to add your own images, we highly recoommend that you modify and replace existing markers instead of adding a new one.
 To do this, please follow these steps:

 1. Visit [the marker creator](https://carnaux.github.io/NFT-Marker-Creator/), name your image as "marker1", "marker2", or "marker3" (the name of an exising marker to replace), and then upload the image to the creator.
 In the creator you will find a scale of confidence whcih shows you the quality of your marker.
-Your marker must be complex enough for the image-based AR to work.
-The images we provide all have 4-5 stars.
+Your marker must be complex enough for the image-based AR to work smoothly.
+The default images we provide all have 4-5 stars.
 1. Click "Generate" to start the conversion and download the marker files.
 1. Unzip the marker files and then copy to the folder `markers`.
 Overwrite any existing files in that folder.
 1. Once you are done, bring up your image and then test it on your website.